-Last week was the first time I’d worked up the courage to start sharing and promoting my website and I think the little bit of exposure, even on a small scale caused me to feel less focused than usual.
+Last week was the first time I’d worked up the courage to start sharing and promoting my blog and I think the little bit of exposure, even on a small scale caused me to feel less focused than usual.

 You’re Feeling Stressed.

-Alternatives include oils with sweet notes like Rose or Vanilla, which despite stimulating the brain to some extent (like all essential oils), promote relaxation rather than energising the mind like the ones previously mentioned.
+Alternatives include oils with sweet notes like rose or vanilla, which despite stimulating the brain (like all essential oils), promote relaxation rather than energising the mind like the ones previously mentioned.

-A Really Important Point.
+A Really Important Point

 Today has been the first day in a week that I’ve reclaimed my productivity and feel my sense of calm and focus return.
 After feeling jittery and all over the place yesterday I sat down in the afternoon and thought: why am I feeling and acting in this way?
 What can I do to change it?

-The root cause was that on some level I felt uncomfortable sharing my work with others, that it tapped into one of my deepest fears of feeling exposed.
+The answer was actually quite simple.
+The root cause was that on some level I felt uncomfortable sharing my work with others, that it tapped into a deep fear of feeling exposed.

 Last night I made a point of getting back into my usual routine which is going to bed early and waking up at around 4:30 am.
 I put my phone across the room so that I wouldn’t be tempted to look at it before going to bed or during the night.

-So what about you?
-Do you have any favourite essential oils that you diffuse or burn when writing?(or not:).
-Write it in the comments section below along with the reason why you think it’s helpful so that others can benefit.
+So do you have any favourite essential oils that you diffuse when writing?
+Let me know in the comments section below along with the reason why you think it’s helpful!

-Until next time^^,
+Until next time,